popolo-project/popolo-spec/data/survey.md

 * [OpenCalais](http://www.opencalais.com/documentation/calais-web-service-api/api-metadata/entity-index-and-definitions) defines classes relevant to its extraction service, which are too narrow for this project.
 * The [Participation ontology](http://vocab.org/participation/schema) [`participation:Role`](http://vocab.org/participation/schema#term-Role) class is a cross between [`org:Membership`](http://www.w3.org/TR/vocab-org/#class--membership) and [`org:Role`](http://www.w3.org/TR/vocab-org/#class--role).
 * [oeGOV](http://oegov.org/) uses a large set of classes instead of properties like [`org:classification`](http://www.w3.org/TR/vocab-org/#org:classification) or [`org:identifier`](http://www.w3.org/TR/vocab-org/#org:identifier).
-* The [PIMO Ontology](http://www.semanticdesktop.org/ontologies/pimo/) has no properties for names, emails, genders, birth dates, death dates or external links.

 The following are not appropriate to the scope of this project: